Road to Rupert: Cultural references

-When speaking with Brian at the yard sale, Lois comments that Stewie Griffin: The Untold Story is not a real movie, rather just three individual episodes together, but altering the title to Stymie Gruffin: The Untold Story when discussing it with Brian.
+When speaking with Brian at the yard sale, Lois comments that "Stymie Gruffin: The Untold Story [sic]" is not a real movie, but merely three individual episodes together.

 The music performed at Stewie's vision of Rupert's funeral was the hymn Amazing Grace (played on the bagpipes by Brian), while the funeral itself is a reference to Spock's funeral in Star Trek II: The Wrath of Khan.

 The My Black Son opening theme parodied a number of 1970s and 1980s television programs, these being A Different World, Family Ties, Punky Brewster, Laverne and Shirley, Perfect Strangers, Three's Company, Who's the Boss? and Bosom Buddies.
 It also co-starred Emmanuel Lewis.

 After Peter crashes his car during his first car-jumping stunt, he refers to Matthew Broderick's car accident in Northern Ireland in 1987, in which two people died.

 When Lois opens the refrigerator to find Peter inside, she tells him to get out.
 Peter says "There is no Peter, only Zuul", a reference to the 1984 film Ghostbusters.

 While entering the dollar bill Brian sold the bear Rupert for into the FBI database, it can be seen as being reported that antagonist watches Cold Case, Without a Trace, and Yu-Gi-Oh!.

 Peter watches an episode of SpongeBob SquarePants in the car which features "The C.A.M.P.F.I.R.E.S.O.N.G.
 Song" performed in the actual episode.
 It had been written by Dan Povenmire for the original SpongeBob episode, but it was allowed in the episode as Nickelodeon gave Family Guy permission to reproduce the music.

 Hitchhiking to Colorado, Stewie and Brian catch a ride with Smokey and the Bandit co-stars and former couple Sally Field and Burt Reynolds.

-The entire scene of Stewie singing and dancing in order to secure rental of the helicopter is a reference to the 1945 musical film Anchors Aweigh.
+Stewie's dance number with Gene Kelly employs footage from the 1945 musical film Anchors Aweigh.
 The reflection of the original character (Jerry Mouse from Tom and Jerry) can be slightly seen on the floor.

 When Stewie and Brian crash the helicopter down the mountain and Brian visualizes Stewie as the devil, this is a reference to such a scene in Planes, Trains and Automobiles.
 The crash itself is caused by a sector whiteout.

 The Herman's Hermits song "I'm into Something Good" is heard during a sequence of Peter's time with Meg.
 During this same sequence, they go to a drive in and Peter sticks his head through the roof of the car.
 Meg then places Pebbles & Bamm-Bamm on his head in reference to the opening credits of The Flintstones.